 University Tutorial Services Cancellation Policy

 Once a student’s tutorial request is approved, a confirmation email will be sent to their Southeast email account.
 The email will contain all of the specifics regarding their tutorial session: date of their first appointment, course in which they will be receiving tutoring, the name of their Learning Assistant, and the location of the tutorial session.
 The student and Learning Assistant will meet at the same day and time for the entirety of the semester.
 If there are scheduling conflicts that require a tutorial session be rescheduled, the student must submit a new tutorial request.

-All Learning Assistants must be undergraduate students and have earned an “A” or “B” in all classes they wish to tutor.
-Learning Assistants must also maintain a minimum cumulative GPA of 2.5 and a major GPA of 3.0.
+Learning Assistants must be undergraduate students and maintain a minimum cumulative GPA of 3.0 and a major GPA of 3.0.
+All Learning Assistants must and have earned an “A” or “B” in all classes they wish to tutor.
 In addition to submitting the Learning Assistant Application, a copy of the students most recent Degree Audit along with a reference letter is required.
 Once all of the information is received, the applicant will be contacted.